Red-Rapious/red-rapious.github.io/_tutorials/digits-recognition-part-1.md

 ---
-title: "Handwritten digits recognition from scratch in Rust - Part 1: The Neural Netowrk"
+title: "Handwritten digits recognition from scratch in Rust - Part 1: The Neural Network"
 excerpt: "The first step of the series: we'll implement the neural network."
 permalink: /digits-recognition-part-1/
 toc: true